loco/wp-bundles/README.md

-# WP localisation configs
+# WordPress localisation configurations

 ## TL;DR

-This is a repository of configuration files that describe how WordPress bundles (themes and plugins) have been **localised**.
+This is a repository of configuration files that describe how WordPress "bundles" (themes and plugins) have been **localised**.

-It was set up specifically to help the [Loco Translate](https://localise.biz/help/wordpress/translate-plugin) plugin make sense of non-standard translation setups, but any software could potentially use it for the same purpose.
+It's been set up specifically to help the [Loco Translate](https://localise.biz/help/wordpress/translate-plugin) plugin make sense of non-standard translation setups, but any software could potentially use it for the same purpose.

 Current status: **experimental**.